vercel/modelfusion/README.md

 ## Introduction

 ModelFusion is a library for building AI apps, chatbots, and agents.
-It provides abstractions for working with AI models, vector indices, and tools.
-It was designed with the following goals in mind:
+It provides abstractions for AI models, vector indices, and tools.

-- **Provide type inference and validation**: ModelFusion uses TypeScript and [Zod](https://github.com/colinhacks/zod) to infer types whereever possible and to validate AI responses.
+- **Type inference and validation**: ModelFusion uses TypeScript and [Zod](https://github.com/colinhacks/zod) to infer types wherever possible and to validate model responses.
 - **Flexibility and control**: AI application development can be complex and unique to each project.
-With ModelFusion, you have complete control over the prompts, the model settings, and the control flow of your application.
-You can also access the full responses from the models and metadata easily to build what you need.
+With ModelFusion, you have complete control over the prompts and model settings, and you can access the raw responses from the models quickly to build what you need.
+- **No chains and predefined prompts**: Use the concepts provided by JavaScript (variables, functions, etc.) and explicit prompts to build applications you can easily understand and control.
+Not black magic.
+- **More than LLMs**: ModelFusion supports other models, e.g., text-to-image and voice-to-text, to help you build rich AI applications that go beyond just text.
-- **Integrate support features**: Essential features like logging, retries, throttling, and error handling are integrated and easily configurable.
+- **Integrated support features**: Essential features like logging, retries, throttling, tracing, and error handling are built-in, helping you focus more on building your application.

 ## Quick Install